PRODUCTS FILTER

 In Excimer lasers

-Output coupler’s substrate and applied coating material must be fluorine and chlorine resistant due to exposure to laser gas.
+For Excimer lasers, substrates and coatings must be resistant to fluorine and chlorine due to exposure to laser gases

-Stability highly depends on the shape of Output coupler (Partial reflection mirror).
-Depending on the design of optical cavity (concentric, confocal or other), cavity length and diameter, the Output coupler (Partial reflection mirror) can either be flat or curved (convex or concave curvature).
+Stability largely depends on the shape of the output coupler (partial reflection mirror).
+Depending on the optical cavity design (concentric, confocal, etc.), cavity length, and diameter, the output coupler can be flat or curved (convex or concave).

-The dielectric partial reflection mirror coating is applied on the side facing the laser cavity (front side).
-To lower the losses of transmitted beam the outer side (back side) usually is coated with anti-reflective (AR) coating optimized for same wavelengths.
+The dielectric partial reflection mirror coating is applied to the front side (facing the laser cavity).
+To minimize transmitted beam losses, the back side is typically coated with an anti-reflective (AR) coating optimized for the same wavelengths.

 Reflection and Transmission

-A. Drill small hole in the center of one mirror.
-This way small portion of the light passes through.
-3photon can drill the hole according to your requirements.
+A. Drilling a small hole in the centre of one mirror to allow a portion of the light to pass.
+3photon can customize hole sizes based on your requirements.

 Have questions ?